Ethylene Oxide (EtO) Analyzer

 Ethylene Oxide?

-Ethylene oxide (EtO) is a key carcinogen that is widely used in medical sterilization centers and produced in industrial chemical plants.
-It's primarily used as a sterilant for commercial medical sterilizers and the food industry.
+Ethylene oxide (EtO) is widely used in medical sterilization centers and produced in industrial chemical plants.
+It's primarily used as a sterilant in the commercial medical sterilizers and in the food industry.
 It is also an intermediate product for glycols, ethoxylates, and ethanolamines in chemical manufacturing.
+However, it's a key carcinogen at very low concentrations (ppb) if humans are exposed to it for an extended period of time.

-Recently, the U.S. Environmental Protection Agency (EPA) has determined that the “confidence in the hazard characterization of EtO as ‘carcinogenic to humans’ is high” and is seeking to lower the human exposure limits to EtO from ppm (parts per million) to safer ppb (parts per billion) values.
+Recently, the U.S. Environmental Protection Agency (EPA) has determined that the “confidence in the hazard characterization of EtO as ‘carcinogenic to humans’ is high” and has lowered the human exposure limits to EtO from current ppm (parts per million) to a safer ppb (parts per billion) levels.
+(FIFRA Jan.
+2025)

-Facilities emitting EtO into the ambient air are located near businesses, schools, and residential communities where people unknowingly breathe in the trace amounts of released gas.
-As a carcinogenic, breathing in EtO can increase your risk for certain types of cancer.
-To ensure the safety of the surrounding communities, the EtO levels at the perimeter of the emitting facilities need to be closely monitored for compliance with the regulatory limits of this harmful gas in ambient air.
+Facilities emitting EtO into their indoor air and exhausting it into ambient air happen to be located near other businesses, schools, and residential communities where people unknowingly breathe-in the trace amounts of released EtO gas.
+As a carcinogen, breathing-in EtO can increase your risk for certain types of cancer.
+To ensure the safety of the facilities employees and the surrounding communities, the EtO levels indoor and at the perimeter of the emitting facilities need to be closely monitored for compliance with the NEW regulatory limits of this harmful gas in the ambient air, indoor and outdoor.

 How is Ethylene Oxide currently measured?